 Marion County Jail

-The facility operates the most intensive civilian volunteer program in the state.
-More than 112 citizen volunteers provide a complete array of services at little or no cost to taxpayers that are designed to assist inmates with problems or reintroduce them back into society.
-The facility has daily, ongoing religious programs as well as classes on A/A, Drug & Alcohol Programs and a GED Program.
-It is our vision that offenders will be returned to society as law abiding and contributing citizens.
+More than 100 citizen volunteers provide an array of services at little or no cost to taxpayers that are designed to assist inmates with problems or reintroduce them back into society.
+The facility has classes on A/A, Drug & Alcohol education, a GED Program and religious programs.